 - U.S.A. and CANADA share the SAME REGION CODE: Region 1.
 An R1 dvd purchased in Canada is exactly the same as an R1 dvd purchased in the U.S., and vice versa.

-DVD Region Codes and Where They Are Used
+Part 2: Where DVD Region Codes Are Used?

 |DVD Region Code||Geographic Region(s) Used|